nikhil-thampi/Copilot_Breakout_Session1/README.md

 1. Translate the codebase you have created to C#, generate unit test cases for the code and corresponding documentation
 2. Create a new C++ workspace, which will call an API from US National Weather Service to get the current temperature for a specific zipcode or city.
 The code should evaluate the temperate and identify the corresponding climate for that region.

-## You are now a champion in GitHub Copilot 🥳
+## You are now a champion of GitHub Copilot 🥳